How to wire your FAST Nano Controller and I/O Boards¶

 - You must complete the ring / close the loop.
 Be sure to connect a final cable from the OUT of your last board to the IN of the FAST Controller.

-- Individual I/O boards get their power (12V) from the FAST Controller via the FAST Loop Network.
+- Individual I/O boards get their power (12V) from the FAST Controller via the FAST I/O Loop.

 - I/O boards can be connected in any order, but the order of the switch and driver numbering is based on the order they're connected, so be sure to label or otherwise make the order obvious.